Many families considering child care are familiar with child care centres and nannies, however some may be less familiar

 - Your values and parenting philosophy.

-Contact your local family day care co-ordination unit /scheme to discuss the type of family day care you require.
+Contact your local family day care service to discuss the type of care you require.
 You can also use our family day care search to find family day care and in-home care in your state or territory.

 Family day care can provide a safe, natural home-based environment for your child, with flexible routines and quality care.
 The smaller setting can also foster strong relationships between the children, educator and parents.

 With a strong network of experienced family day care educators in Australia, it's definitely a type of child care worth exploring.